creatoro/sso/README.md

 5. step: Login the user
 =======================

-In your controller all you have to do something like this (the example is for Twitter):
+In your controller all you have to do is something like this (the example is for Twitter):

 	// Load Auth instance
 	$auth = Auth::instance();